storacha/specs/w3-account.md

 Using delegation from specific authority as an authorization proof limits it to the contexts in which signing authority is trusted.
 It is reasonable compromise when receiver of the proof and issuer is the same authority (as is the case for web3.storage).

-However we wish above described account system to be useable in global context, whech we plan to accomplish by upgrading [authorization][] to use [UCAN mailto][] specification, so that email ownership could be verifiable without [email verification][] step.
+However we wish above described account system to be usable in global context, which we plan to accomplish by upgrading [authorization][] to use [UCAN mailto][] specification, so that email ownership could be verifiable without [email verification][] step.

 # Related Notes